Refresh your knowledge

 A minimum of 80 clinical hours is required for course completion.
-However, each state Board of Nursing determines the number of clinical hours necessary for license reactivation.
-If the state requirement is more than 80 hours the participant will be notified of this with enrollment, and this requirement will be adhered to during the clinical experience.
+If the respective state board of nursing requirement is more than 80 hours, this requirement will be adhered to during the clinical experience.

-Where required, a limited license must be obtained from the State Board of Nursing during the clinical component of the refresher course that allows nursing practice only under the direct personal supervision of a licensed registered nurse identified as the clinical preceptor.
+Where required, a limited license must be obtained from the state board of nursing during the clinical component of the refresher course.
+The limited license allows nursing practice under the direct personal supervision of a licensed registered nurse identified as the clinical preceptor.
 The limited license is only valid for a specific time period and may not be used for gainful employment.

 Clinical Plan and Pre-Clinical Requirements

-When preparing for clinical, the participant will submit a completed Clinical Plan to SDSU.
-This one-page form is reviewed and may be approved after the following pre-clinical requirements are uploaded and approved in the participant’s CastleBranch account.
-When all pre-clinical requirements are met, the Clinical Plan is approved and a date range for clinical hours will be set.
-The start date for clinical will be a minimum of ten (10) business days after approval, or longer if work to complete a required affiliation agreement with the site is still underway.
+When preparing for clinical, the participant will submit a completed clinical plan to SDSU.
+This one-page form will be reviewed and may be approved after the following pre-clinical requirements are uploaded and approved in the participant’s CastleBranch account.
+When all pre-clinical requirements are met, the clinical plan is approved and a date range for clinical hours will be set.
+The start date for clinical will be a minimum of 10 business days after approval, or longer if work to complete a required affiliation agreement with the site is still underway.

 - Copy of Government issued photo identification card (submitted with enrollment)